tienhuynh5312/ThinkPad-T480-Hackintosh/README.md

 ### Audio jack
 If you have audio glitchy after plug your headphone jack, use this.
+1. Go to Fixes\ folder.
 1. Run read and write repair app.
-2. Go into Fixes\alc_fix run instal.sh and reboot.
+2. Go into alc_fix folder, run instal.sh and reboot.